SHI-Labs/SGL-Retinal-Vessel-Segmentation/README.md

 bash run_train.sh
 ```

-## Testing the model on the Pretrained Model
+## Testing on the Pretrained Model
 We have prepared the pre-trained models for both datasets in the folder 'pretrained'.
 To replicate the results in the paper, directly run the following commands,
 ```
 cd sgl_training